123456789_123456789_123456789_123456789_123456789_

 Error Reporting in Rails Applications

-This guide introduces ways to manage exceptions that occur in Ruby on Rails applications.
+This guide introduces ways to manage errors in a Rails application.

 After reading this guide, you will know: